 Manage physical changes.
 Prepare yourself for any physical changes due to treatment by having your doctor explain and illustrate what these changes may look like.
 Wear clothes that fit your current size.
 Consider using a wig or comfortable hats.
 Your feelings about body image and physical changes are valid, and creating a safe space to explore how you are adjusting can provide relief.

 Get information on physical intimacy.
 Dating and romantic relationships are important, and a cancer diagnosis can often impact how you view these areas of your life.
 Read educational materials about sexuality and cancer, and continue to pay attention to your needs.
 Ask your doctor or nurse to refer you to professionals trained in sexual rehabilitation.

 Care for yourself.
-Whether you listen to calming music, practice yoga, or simply spend time with friends, caring for yourself is important in maintaining good health.
+Whether you listen to calming music, practice yoga or simply spend time with friends, caring for yourself is important to maintain good health.
 Cancer is a part of your life, but having a sense of normalcy is helpful, too.
 Consider what gave you joy prior to your diagnosis, and find ways of incorporating those things into your new routine.